Studio-Frostfox/.github/profile/README.md

-# ❄️ Welcome to Frostfox Studios! 🦊
+# ❄️ Welcome to Studio Frostfox! 🦊

 Hey there, we are **Studio Frostfox**, a tiny Minecraft modding studio where we are learning the art of modding.